Marshall-Bits/module-2-summary/README.md

 ### Key Concepts

-- **Document**: A record in MongoDB, similar to a row in relational databases, but more flexible.
+- **Document**: A record in MongoDB, similar to a row in relational databases or excel sheets.

-- **Collection**: A grouping of MongoDB documents, similar to a table in relational databases.
+- **Collection**: A grouping of MongoDB documents.
+For example, a collection of users, a collection of products, etc.

 - **BSON**: Binary JSON, a binary-encoded serialization of JSON-like documents.
+MongoDB uses BSON to represent documents in the database.
+It extends the JSON model to provide additional data types and to be efficient for encoding and decoding within different languages.

 ---

 ## Mongoose

 ### Definition
 An elegant MongoDB object modeling for Node.js.
 It provides a straight-forward, schema-based solution to model your application data.
+We need to install it as a dependency in our project.
+It's a library that allows us to interact with our MongoDB.

 ### Key Concepts